maptime-ams/animated-borders-d3js/README.md

 This is Maptime, and we need a Maptime logo! [_Maps for all forever!_](http://maptime.io/).
 And a better looking font

-Add CSS to load a webfont from the tutorial's `static` directory (you should try to never use (http://fontfeed.com/archives/google-webfonts-the-spy-inside/)[Google Fonts]!), and position the logo properly.
+Add CSS to load a webfont from the tutorial's `static` directory (you should try to never use [Google Fonts](http://fontfeed.com/archives/google-webfonts-the-spy-inside/)!), and position the logo properly.
 Put this somewhere between the `<style> ... </style>` tags:

 ```css
 @font-face {